capactio/website/docs/content-development/guide.md

 > For now the Capact CLI does not verify the content of the `action` property in **Implementations**.
 It will not verify, that your workflow is correct and will execute properly.

-To verify all your manifests in `och-content` directory, execute:
+To verify all your manifests in `hub-content` directory, execute:
 ```
-capact validate och-content/**/*.yaml
+capact validate hub-content/**/*.yaml
 ```

 You can read more about the Capact CLI [here](https://github.com/capactio/capact/tree/main/cmd/cli/README.md).

-## Populate the manifests into OCH
+## Populate the manifests into Hub

 After we have the manifests ready, we can start our local Capact environment.
 In the root of the cloned `capact` repository run:
 ```
 ENABLE_POPULATOR=false make dev-cluster
 ```

 This can take a few minutes.
-We disabled the populator sidecar in OCH public, as we will populate the data from our local repository using the populator.
+We disabled the populator sidecar in Hub public, as we will populate the data from our local repository using the populator.

 > You can read more about the populator, how to compile and use it, in this [README](https://github.com/capactio/capact/tree/main/cmd/populator/docs/populator_register-ocf-manifests.md).